mkrandhawa/Shangri-La-Petition-Platform/Backend/README.md

 #### 2. Open the Project in Visual Studio Code

-Navigate to the cloned repository folder and open it with Visual Studio Code.
+Navigate to the cloned repository or the extracted folder and open it with Visual Studio Code.

 #### 3. Get Into the **frontend** folder